Language reference

 Summary

-• string — text handling, primarily for simulation and debugging.
+• string for simulation text and encoded byte constants.